 You must meet the legal requirements to get a certified birth certificate.

 - You must complete an application to request a certificate.

 - You must show valid identification.

 - You can get a birth certificate only if you have tangible interest.

-- The fee is $26.
+- You must pay a fee of $26.
 If you order more than one copy, each additional copy of the same record is $19.
-Fees are non-refundable, as per Minnesota Statutes, section 144.226.
+Fees are non-refundable, per Minnesota Statutes, section 144.226.

 - By fax.
-You can fax your application to 651-201-5740.
-Do not fax it more than once; each application will be processed as a separate request.
+Fax your application to 651-201-5740.
+Do not fax it more than once; each application is processed as a separate request.
 If the notary uses a raised or embossed seal, instead of a rubber ink stamp, please lightly shade over the seal with a pencil so it is visible on the fax.

 Minnesota Department of Health